bharateshwarpatil/lowlatency/perf.md

 Performance monitoring products that show %CPU – which is all of them – should also show PMC metrics to explain what that means, and not mislead the end user.
 For example, they can show %CPU with IPC, and/or instruction-retired cycles vs stalled cycles.
 Armed with these metrics, developers and operators can choose how to better tune their applications and systems.

+# Measuring IPC

+Instructions-per-cycle (IPC) is a good starting point for PMC analysis, and is measured by counting the instruction count and cycle count PMCs.
+(On some systems it is shown as its invert, cycles-per-instruction, CPI.)

+## IPC is like miles-per-gallon for CPUs: how much bang for your buck.
+The resource here isn't gallons of gasoline but CPU cycles, and the result isn't miles traveled but instructions retired (ie, completed).
+The more instructions you can complete with your fixed cycles resource, the better.

+In the interest of keeping this short, I'll gloss over IPC caveats.
+There are situations where it can be misleading, like an increase of IPC because your program suffers more spin lock contention, and those spin instructions happen to be very fast.
+Just like MPG can be misleading, as it can be influenced by the route driven, not just the car's own characteristics.